alisajad001/cinema/README.md

 ## ✨ Description ✨

-Cinema app uses API to fetch movie data and display to the website.
+Cinema app utilizes an API to fetch movie data and offers several features for an enhanced movie experience.

+### Features 🎬

+- **Trending Movies:** Discover the latest trending movies.
+- **Movie Details:** Get in-depth information about each movie.
+- **Movie Actors:** Explore details about the actors in your favorite movies.
+- **Add to favorite:** Add your favorite movie to the favorites.

 ### Technology used 👨‍💻